gnapoles/fcm_mp/README.md

               [0.33, 0.4]])
 ```

 The next step consists of defining a weight matrix $W^I$ characterizing the interaction between the input variables.
 Ideally, this matrix should be provided by human experts during a knowledge engineering process.
+That is what makes this model hybrid.
 To develop our example, we will use an arbitrary weight matrix defined below.

 ```python
 # This matrix characterizes the relationships between input variables